About The PPAI Board

 In the broad scope of Board service, PPAI also considers solid personal and professional reputations to maintain and advance core values such as integrity, ethics, empathy, diligence, creativity and objectiveness.
 Our most successful Board members generally have a thorough understanding of the industry and clearly demonstrate a genuine interest in and enthusiasm for the goals of our Association and industry.

-- Actively served on at least one PPAI committee, advisory group, work group or task force.
+- At least one PPAI committee, advisory group, work group or task force

 Do You Have What It Takes To Be A PPAI Board Member?